loguek/flocking-pixi/README.md

 * View cones can be enabled/disabled
 * View adjusts to window size (including debounce implementation)
 * Cursor avoidance
+* Colour of boid is based on the angle of the boids velocity

 ### To be added